alexoneill/arch-setup/README.md

 ./configure
 ```

-Finally, reboot, and remove the installation medium.
+Finally, `reboot`, and remove the installation medium.
 If everything worked,
 your system should boot normally and you may continue onto the next section.

 Natively Booted